aospapp/aosp/external/libjpeg-turbo/README.md

 NOTE:  As of this writing, extensive research has been conducted into the usefulness of DCT scaling as a means of data reduction and SmartScale as a means of quality improvement.
-The reader is invited to peruse the research at
+Readers are invited to peruse the research at
-<http://www.libjpeg-turbo.org/About/SmartScale> and draw his/her own conclusions,
+<http://www.libjpeg-turbo.org/About/SmartScale> and draw their own conclusions,
 but it is the general belief of our project that these features have not demonstrated sufficient usefulness to justify inclusion in libjpeg-turbo.

-- **libjpeg: DCT scaling in compressor**<br>
+- **libjpeg API: DCT scaling in compressor**<br>
   `cinfo.scale_num` and `cinfo.scale_denom` are silently ignored.
   There is no technical reason why DCT scaling could not be supported when emulating the libjpeg v7+ API/ABI, but without the SmartScale extension (see below), only scaling factors of 1/2, 8/15, 4/7, 8/13, 2/3, 8/11, 4/5, and 8/9 would be available, which is of limited usefulness.

-- **libjpeg: SmartScale**<br>
+- **libjpeg API: SmartScale**<br>
   `cinfo.block_size` is silently ignored.
   SmartScale is an extension to the JPEG format that allows for DCT block sizes other than 8x8.
 Providing support for this new format would be